 Upgrading

-If you have a current version of LME in your home directory, please rename it.
+• If you already have a current version of LME in your home directory, rename it before upgrading by running:

 mv ~/LME ~/LME.old

-# Make sure the package jq and curl are installed on your system
+Note: Ensure jq and curl packages are installed on your system.

 curl -s https://api.github.com/repos/cisagov/LME/releases/latest | jq -r '.assets[0].browser_download_url' | xargs -I {} sh -c 'curl -L -O {} && unzip -d ~/LME $(basename {})'

-This will download and extract the latest LME release to ~/LME in your home directory.
+This command will download and extract the latest LME release to your ~/LME directory.

 cat /etc/containers/storage.conf